raspiblitz/raspiblitz/README.md

 When you have all parts you need to:

 - Assemble the Heatsink-Case on the RaspberryPi (follow the intructions in package).
-- Put the SSD/HDD into the Case and connect it per USB to the RaspberryPi
+- Put the SSD/HDD into the Case and connect it via USB to the RaspberryPi
-- Add the display on top with the pins like in picture below.
+- Add the display on top with the pins like in the picture below.
-- PlugIn the network cable.
+- Plug in the network cable.

 In the end your RaspiBlitz should look like this: